A free and easy-to-use two-factor authentication plugin for WordPress

 - Everything in the free version

-- Full white labeling capabilities (change all the text and look and feel of the wizards, emails, SMS, and 2FA pages)
+- Full white labeling capabilities to change all text and visuals in the wizards, emails, SMS, and 2FA pages

-- Trusted devices (no 2FA required for a configured period of time)
+- Trusted devices so users can log in without 2FA for a configured period

 Refer to the